dalenguyen/aisc-website/tdls/docs/code-of-conduct.md

 **Participants asked to stop any behavior in violation of this code of conduct are expected to comply immediately.** If a participant engages in harassing behavior, organizers may take any action they deem appropriate, up to and including expulsion from all TDLS spaces and identification of the participant as a harasser to other TDLS members or the general public.

+_Fine print:_ In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
+Reports intended to silence legitimate criticism may be deleted without response.

 ## Zero tolerance for harassment

 TDLS is a welcoming and respectful environment and we are dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.